 Sage, an accounting and payroll software for businesses and multinational organizations occasionally crashes.
-If you’re encountering this problem, follow the steps given in this article.
+If you’re encountering Sage crashes, follow the steps given in this article.

 Change Data Compression Settings